ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

    these consensus rules, assuming the BlockHeight and Network Upgrade are correct.

-**Verification - Checking A Data Dependency:**
+**Contextual Verification:**

-4. Await the previous block.
-When it arrives, check that the BlockHeight of this Block is one more than the BlockHeight of the previous block.
-If the check passes, commit the block to the state.
+4. Submit the block to the state for contextual verification.
+When it is ready to be committed (it may arrive before the previous block), check all deferred constraints, including the constraint that the block height of this block is one more than the block height of its parent block.
+If all constraints are satisfied, commit the block to the state.
 Otherwise, reject the block as invalid.

 ## Zebra Design
 [zebra-design]: #zebra-design